cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metrics.rst

 Querying by Run-ID
 ..................

-Each execution of an program (Flow, MapReduce, Spark, Service, worker) has an :ref:`associated run-ID <rest-program-runs>` that uniquely identifies that program's run.
+Each execution of an program (flow, MapReduce, Spark, service, worker) has an :ref:`associated run-ID <rest-program-runs>` that uniquely identifies that program's run.
 We can query metrics for a program by its run-ID to retrieve the metrics for a particular run.
 Please see the :ref:`Run Records and Schedule <rest-program-runs>` on retrieving active and historical